cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

 In the example above, the returned CakePath's path will be `X:/cake-arena/data/assets`.

 #### BuildChildFile
-To build CakeFile objects whose file paths are automatically parented under a CakeDir's directory path, we use `BuildChildFile`, passing a string-like argument that contains the __relative__ file path to be parented:
+To build CakeFile objects whose file paths are automatically parented under a CakeDir's directory path, we use `BuildChildFile`, passing the desired __relative__ file path string:

 === "C++"
     ```c++ hl_lines="4"